Arkangel12/go-with-bootstrap/README.md

 *Dockerfile to give it a try if you need to. (you need to install docker before this) <br />

+#To run docker property and listen on 80 port
+#docker run -d -p 80:8080 <image> (this  may change if yo use other options)

 Feel free to give some feedback i'm on learning mode! ;)